Monika Taubitz: Biography

-Professor Edward Białek from the Institute of Germanic Philology at the University of Wrocław believes that Monika Taubitz has transitioned from focusing on the loss of her homeland due to the so-called "expulsion" to accepting reality and forming close, friendly relations with many Polish residents of Lower Silesia and Kłodzko Land.
+Professor Edward Białek from the Institute of Germanic Philology at the University of Wrocław believes that Taubitz has transitioned from focusing on the loss of her homeland due to the so-called "expulsion" to accepting reality and forming close, friendly relations with many Polish residents of Lower Silesia and Kłodzko Land.
 Her work as the chairwoman of Wangener Kreis has changed not only perceptions of Poland but also the consciousness of a generation of German writers and poets originating from Silesia.